SuperElastix/SimpleElastix/Documentation/Sphinx/PointBasedRegistration.rst

     import SimpleITK as sitk

     # Compute the transformation from moving image to the fixed image
-    SimpleElastix = sitk.SimpleElastix()
+    elastixImageFilter = sitk.ElastixImageFilter()
-    SimpleElastix.SetFixedImage(sitk.ReadImage("fixedImage.nii")
-    SimpleElastix.SetMovingImage(sitk.ReadImage("movingImage.nii")
-    SimpleElastix.Execute()
+    elastixImageFilter.SetFixedImage(sitk.ReadImage("fixedImage.nii")
+    elastixImageFilter.SetMovingImage(sitk.ReadImage("movingImage.nii")
+    elastixImageFilter.Execute()

     # Warp point set.
 The transformed points will be written to a file named
     # outputpoints.txt in the output directory determined by SetOutputDirectory()
     # (defaults to working directory)
-    SimpleTransformix = sitk.SimpleTransformix()
+    transformixImageFilter = sitk.TransformixImageFilter()
-    SimpleTransformix.SetFixedPointSet("fixedPointSet.pts")
-    SimpleTransformix.Execute()
+    transformixImageFilter.SetTransformParameterMap(elastixImageFilter.GetTransformParameterMap())
+    transformixImageFilter.SetFixedPointSet("fixedPointSet.pts")
+    transformixImageFilter.Execute()

 .. warning::

 	The input points are specified in the fixed image domain (!) and warped from the fixed image to moving image since the transformation direction is from fixed to moving image.
 If we want to warp points from the moving image to fixed image, we need the inverse transform.
-This can be computed manually (see section 6.1.6 in the `elastix manual <http://elastix.isi.uu.nl/download/elastix_manual_v4.8.pdf>`_) or via :code:`SimpleElastix.ExecuteInverse()`.
+This can be computed manually (see section 6.1.6 in the `elastix manual <http://elastix.isi.uu.nl/download/elastix_manual_v4.8.pdf>`_) or via :code:`elastixImageFilter.ExecuteInverse()`.